 Now that your captors have you secured, they will likely continue the interrogation.
 They may likely say that this is your final chance to divulge whatever information you may have or they think you may have.
 You may decide to divulge that information in hopes of being let go or you may decide to make up information or to resist completely.
 However, to have reached this point likely means that you are moments away from being waterboarded.

 Everything is black, you cannot see a single thing.
 You feel your legs and arms tied and held down tight.
 Your head is somewhere between 180 and 90 degrees.
 You feel that cloth material covering your face.
 Next, you feel the sensation of water being poured over your face.
 At first, you don’t notice the sensation of water seeping through the material.
 Your heart is pounding, you are likely perspiring, which all means that you are likely taking fast and shallow breathes.

 In a matter of seconds, the feeling of terror has likely overcome your body as your captors pour water over your mouth and nose.
-Within moments, one will feel the strong session to gag as the fluid is inhaled bringing on the true sensation of drowning.
+Within moments, one feels the strong sensation to gag; they inhale fluids, bringing on the true sensation of drowning.
 Or you may try to hold your breath as long as possible, only to find their now next breath awaiting.

 In other forms of waterboarding torture, one may have plastic material or cellophane placed over their nose and mouth with water being poured over these areas.
 However, in these cases, the water never enters the body; it’s simply a sensation to inhibit the feeling of drowning when one is actually suffocating.